-- AMD API wiki
+- · AMD API wiki

 - Why AMD?
-(Require.js)
+(RequireJS)

 - Dojo Tutorial: AMD Modules

 If you are an advanced user of RequireJS, then you should know, that the solution described here is in many areas different and many 'features' were not implemented on purpose.
 Summarizing this up: overall idea is very similar, but API has many differences.
-This solution was inspired by the Python Philosophy.